Get in touch

 The visual design looked dated and reduced trust in the product capabilities.

-Users had to piece together one threat across disconnected screens.
+Users had to piece together information about a single threat across multiple windows.

 Investigating a single threat meant juggling 7 windows at once.